vsrixyz/ontology/ontology.md

 ## Painting a picture

 Visually arrange your concepts to show how they are connected.
-You can approach this in many ways, but make sure to keep things *low-fidelity* and simple.
+There are lots of ways to do this, but try to keep it *low-fidelity* and simple.

 ---

 ## Start here

-1. In another part of your whiteboard, answer the clustering questions to generate fodder for your concept maps.
+1. In another part of your whiteboard, answer the *clustering questions* to generate fodder for your concept maps.
 2. Choose a concept map type and start arranging your clusters.
-You can change your mind later, or you can make multiple!
+(You can change your mind later, or you can make multiple maps.)
-3. Draw arrows, group concepts, and illustrate relationships.
+3. Draw arrows, group concepts, and annotate relationships.
 It's OK to be messy at first.

 ---